ahmeddarafat/flutter-roadmap/readme.md

 ## 4. State Management

->The management and manipulation of data within an app to ensure that the user interface (UI) accurately reflects the current state of the application
+> The management and manipulation of data within an app to ensure that the user interface (UI) accurately reflects the current state of the application

 - [Introduction to State Management (Ahmed Abu Eldahab)](https://www.youtube.com/watch?v=TI1XovoHejA)
 - [difference between SetState, Provider, GetX, Cubit, and Bloc](https://www.youtube.com/watch?v=Gximhw_pCII)

+> One state management is enough (with setState)

 <br>